 What is zoning anyway?

-“Zoning” and “Land Use” refer to the body of laws, regulations and ordinances that create a legal fabric to control the use of land.
+“Zoning” and “Land Use” refer to the body of laws, regulations, and ordinances that create a legal fabric to control land use.
 Zoning was initially based upon the intent to make sure that similar and complementary uses were located in proximity to each other.
-Over the years, the concept has expanded to include the regulation of wetlands, aquifers, design standards and historic qualities in a structure or inherent in the land.
-At WWB, we are familiar with all aspects of the federal, state and municipal land use regulatory bodies.
+Over the years, the concept has expanded to include the regulation of wetlands, aquifers, design standards, and historic qualities in a structure inherent in the land.
+At WWB, we are familiar with all aspects of the federal, state, and municipal land use regulatory bodies.

 Most uses of land are regulated by the municipality in which the real estate is located.
-Each municipality has the ability under the aegis of the Connecticut General Statutes to create various land use boards.
-Each of those boards, agencies or commissions has jurisdiction over one or more aspects of the use or development of land in the municipality.
-In general terms, the use of land is usually within the jurisdiction of the planning commission, the zoning commission or a combined commission which considers both planning and zoning matters.
-In cases in which the use or the development standards for a particular use are not met, the use or development standards could be permitted by approval of another board, the zoning board of appeals for the municipality.
-Other boards or commissions include Historic Commissions, Conservation/Wetlands Commissions, and Port Authorities and Harbor Commissions.
-And although the state regulatory law remains the same throughout the state, each municipality may have different location specific rules for each different agency.
+Each municipality has the ability, under the aegis of the Connecticut General Statutes, to create various land use boards.
+Each of those boards, agencies, or commissions has jurisdiction over one or more aspects of the use or development of land in the municipality.
+In general terms, land use is usually within the jurisdiction of the planning commission, the zoning commission, or a combined commission considering both planning and zoning matters.

-How do I find out if my intended use of my property is lawful?
+How do I determine if my intended use of my property is lawful?

 A good way to start is to contact the zoning department of the municipality in which the property is located.
-The zoning department will have an official who makes the first run on the interpretation of the regulations that apply in the City/Town.
-Uses can be “permitted as of right”, permitted by way of a “special permit’ or “special exception” or not permitted at all.
+The zoning department will have an official who will make the first run on interpreting the regulations in the city/town.
+Uses can be “permitted as of right,” permitted by way of a “special permit’ or “special exception,” or not permitted at all.
 In some cases, the proposed use may not be easily categorized.
-At WWB, we routinely analyze client’s projects and, if not a permitted “as of right”, we assist the client in developing a game plan to achieve the client’s development goal.
+At WWB, we routinely analyze client’s projects and, if not a permitted “as of right,” we assist the client in developing a game plan to achieve the client’s development goal.

-If the use is permitted as of right, what do I have to do to make sure that I can establish the use?
+If the use is permitted as of right, what must I do to ensure I can establish the use?

 Although some municipalities may permit uses with no certification of the permissibility of the use, most require that a certificate of zoning compliance be obtained.
-This usually requires, for a change in use, that a short, uncomplicated application is filed with the zoning department of the municipality.
+This usually requires, for a use change, that a short, uncomplicated application be filed with the municipality’s zoning department.
 This is often filed in conjunction with a building permit application.
 There is usually a fee associated with the application.

 If the use requires a special permit, what steps do I have to take to obtain the special permit?

-If your proposed use requires a special permit or special exception (same thing, different name), a public hearing must be held before the zoning authority (either planning and zoning commission or zoning commission).
+If your proposed use requires a special permit or special exception (same thing, different name), a public hearing must be held before the zoning authority (either the planning and zoning commission or zoning commission).
 This public hearing is required by statute.
-Notice must be published in a local paper and sometimes the local regulations require additional notification to nearby property owners.
-The commission will review the application at the public hearing to make sure that all aspects of the proposed use/construction conforms to the municipality’s zoning regulations.
+Notice must be published in a local paper, and local regulations sometimes require additional notification to nearby property owners.
+The commission will review the application at the public hearing to ensure all aspects of the proposed use/construction conform to the municipality’s zoning regulations.
 If your development project meets the standards of the applicable regulations, you should receive the special permit.
 If your application is denied, you may appeal to the Superior Court.

 What if my proposed use is not permitted in the zone in which the property is located or the use does not meet all of the development requirements of the zone?

 Because all uses or proposals may not meet the standards set out in the regulations, each municipality has a zoning board of appeals.
 It is the responsibility of this board to assess whether or not a particular regulation should be waived for a particular piece of property.
-The zoning board of appeals is the “relief valve” for those situations in which the application of the regulations to a discrete project/property is unduly harsh and not necessary to the safety and welfare of the community.
-This waiver of a regulation is called a “variance”.
+The zoning board of appeals is the “relief valve” for those situations in which the application of the regulations to a discrete project/property is unduly harsh and not necessary for the safety and welfare of the community.
+This waiver of regulation is called a “variance.”
 Variances are sparingly granted.
-In order to prove an entitlement to a variance, you must show that there is a “legal hardship” associated with the property.
-In addition, in order to receive a variance, the vote of the agency is by a “super majority” or 4 out of 5 votes by the agency members.
+To prove an entitlement to a variance, you must show that there is a “legal hardship” associated with the property.
+In addition, to receive a variance, the agency’s vote is by a “super majority” or 4 out of 5 votes by the agency members.

 I was told that the real estate that I purchased has wetlands on it, but it looks dry.
 What does this mean?

 Wetlands are defined by statute and are designated not by how wet the land is but by the type of soil located on the property.
 If your property does contain wetlands soils, you may have to obtain a review of any development proposal by the municipal conservation commission or wetland agency.
-Sometimes it is an administrative review and sometimes the review requires a public hearing.
+Sometimes, it is an administrative review, and sometimes it requires a public hearing.
 The responsible agency also has jurisdiction over any watercourse or drainage area on the property.
 If your property does have wetlands on the site, this is the first approval that should be obtained in the development process.
 It will necessitate a soil scientist be hired to map out the wetlands.
-It could also require the retention of other experts who would attempt to prove to the agency that the proposal would not harm the wetlands in a manner not permitted by law.
+It could also require retaining other experts who would attempt to prove to the agency that the proposal would not harm the wetlands in a manner not permitted by law.

 What can I expect if my proposal requires a public hearing?

 If a public hearing is required, the first thing that you must do is ascertain if any special notification requirements are necessary in addition to the publication notice required by statute.
-A record of the hearing will be made either by a stenographer or by a tape that is later transcribed.
-Many times the municipality will have an internal expert who will give a report on the application.
-The application would be presented by you or your representative.
-If the application concerns a development that is complex, it may mean that you will be required to hire experts to address issues that the commission may deem important, such as traffic, impact on neighboring real estate values, noise or interference with the welfare of the local community.
+A record of the hearing will be made either by a stenographer or a tape that is later transcribed.
+Many times, the municipality will have an internal expert who will report on the application.
+You or your representative would present the application.
+If the application concerns a complex development, it may mean that you will be required to hire experts to address issues that the commission may deem important, such as traffic, impact on neighboring real estate values, noise, or interference with the welfare of the local community.
 The commissioners ask questions about the proposal.
-Then supporters of the application and those opposed, if any, to the application will be given an opportunity to speak.
-The commission may render a decision at the conclusion of the hearing or it may delay the decision so that it can consider the application further.
-Once the commission has made a decision, the commission will publish the decision.
-The decision will stand unless a party appeals the decision within fifteen days of the date of the publication.
+Then, supporters of the application and those opposed, if any, will be allowed to speak.
+The commission may render a decision at the conclusion of the hearing, or it may delay the decision so that it can consider the application further.
+Once the commission has made a decision, it will publish it.
+The decision will stand unless a party appeals the decision within fifteen days of the publication date.

 Can I appeal a denial of my application?